evanwherchek/resutailor/README.md

 2. Create a new file and name it ```.env```.
 3. Open the .env file and add the following line: ```OPENAI_API_KEY=your_api_key```.
 Replace ```your_api_key``` with the API key you generated in the last section.

-> [!WARNING]
-> If you choose to host ResuTailor on a cloud platform, beware of sharing the URL used to access the application.
-Unauthorized users accessing the application can lead to high server bills and your OpenAI API key being charged.

 <ins>Add Your Resume</ins>

 The final step is to add your resume to the backend directory.
 The resume file should be a .docx file and should be named "Template.docx".